Floorp-Projects/Floorp/python/mach/docs/commands.rst

 All the relevant decorators are defined in the *mach.decorators* module.
 The important decorators are as follows:

-:py:func:`CommandProvider <mach.decorators.CommandProvider>`
-  A class decorator that denotes that a class contains mach commands.
-The decorator takes no arguments.

 :py:func:`Command <mach.decorators.Command>`
-  A method decorator that denotes that the method should be called when the specified command is requested.
+  A function decorator that denotes that the function should be called when the specified command is requested.
 The decorator takes a command name as its first argument and a number of additional arguments to configure the behavior of the command.
-The decorated method must take a ``command_context`` argument as its first (after ``self``).
+The decorated function must take a ``command_context`` argument as its first.
   ``command_context`` is a properly configured instance of a ``MozbuildObject`` subclass, meaning it can be used for accessing things like the current config and running processes.

 :py:func:`CommandArgument <mach.decorators.CommandArgument>`
-  A method decorator that defines an argument to the command.
+  A function decorator that defines an argument to the command.
 Its arguments are essentially proxied to ArgumentParser.add_argument()

 :py:func:`SubCommand <mach.decorators.SubCommand>`
-  A method decorator that denotes that the method should be a sub-command to an existing ``@Command``.
+  A function decorator that denotes that the function should be a sub-command to an existing ``@Command``.
 The decorator takes the parent command name as its first argument and the sub-command name as its second argument.